cysouw/diathesis/text/c04_reflexive.md

 b.
 Der Motor ist (in einer Minute) abgekühlt (Kurogo: 31)
 :::

 A *durch* phrase seems sometimes possible to retain agent, showing a similarity to a passive diathesis (Zifonun 1993:72).
-However, this only seems to be possible in special contexts [@Next a,b].
-Most verbs in this class do not allow for a retention of the subject [@Next c,d].
+However, this only seems to be possible in special contexts [@next a,b].
+Most verbs in this class do not allow for a retention of the subject [@next c,d].

 :::ex
 a.
 Der Preisverfall erhöhte den Warenabsatz.